crazyjohn/Stone/README.md

 ### The engine's structure ###

-- actor。the actor model implements by java language, instead of thread and lock。
+- actor。the actor model implements by java language, instead of thread and lock。but now i use akka to do this thing。
 - aspct。the engine's aspect, use aspectj language。
 - bot。the robot framework, use scala language。
 - core。the engine's common lib, class, and utils。